-“Apartments with one- or two-bedrooms are typically the easiest to rent,” says Hoagland, noting that “prospective tenants looking for smaller units make up a larger sector of the tenant population.”
+“Apartments with one- or two-bedrooms are typically the easiest to rent,” Hoagland says, noting that “prospective tenants looking for smaller units make up a larger sector of the tenant population.”

-Bigger apartments “will of course command a higher price,” Hoagland says, “but their vacancy periods can be longer as there are fewer tenants shopping for larger units.”
+Bigger apartments “will of course command a higher rent,” Hoagland says, “but their vacancy periods can be longer as there are fewer tenants shopping for larger units.”

 That said, in her experience, “this tenant mix tends to be less transient” because they have families and are more likely to want to settle somewhere for a while, “so once a tenant is secured they are more likely to stay for multiple years.”

-Will you be able to live off the rental income alone?
+Will you be able to live off the rental income?

 As to how much you’ll make each month, Hoagland says that “rental income less expenses—including mortgage, common charges and taxes—equals net income.”
 So make sure you charge enough rent to cover those and still make a bit of money on top of that.